-Closing Time: The Giants' Season Is Over
+Closing Time: Giants are a mess in fantasy and reality

 The Giants lost Will Smith to a torn UCL before the season and have since seen Madison Bumgarner go down with a shoulder injury thanks to a dirt-bike accident.
 Addressing the bullpen issues last year in which they blew an MLB-high 30 saves (including blowing a three-run lead in the ninth inning in Game Four of the NLDS against the Cubs, a game in which I was personally at), they gave Mark Melancon a $62 million contract during the offseason.
 He was placed on the DL Tuesday with an elbow/forearm injury that doesn’t sound promising (fantasy owners should add Derek Law and/or Hunter Strickland).

-Jeff Smardzija has a 5.44 ERA.
+Jeff Samardzija has a 5.44 ERA.
 Johnny Cueto has a 17.0 HR/FB%, which is nearly twice as high as his career mark.
 Matt Moore sports a 6.52 ERA and a 1.55 WHIP.
 Buster Posey is on pace to finish with a .362 batting average and produce 33 RBI while hitting cleanup.
 (A weird oddity – Posey and Hunter Pence both have three homers this year, and all have occurred during the same games).
 Conor Gillaspie (who was batting .146) was the team’s No. 5 hitter Tuesday.
 To say this year has been a rough start for the Giants would be an understatement.
 Fangraphs currently projects them to finish fourth in their own division.
-Smardzija now has a 1.19 WHIP with 55 strikeouts over 46.1 innings.
+Samardzija now has a 1.19 WHIP with 55 strikeouts over 46.1 innings.
 He’s 0-5, so that makes him one of the better buy-low candidates out there (someone outbid me in the highest of stakes league I’m in by spending 300+ FAAB this week).

 The Padres were one of two remaining teams yet to have been shut out this season (the Nationals being the other) before losing 11-0 Tuesday afternoon.
 A.J.
 Griffin now holds a 2.45 ERA with a 0.85 WHIP after his gem.
 He’s currently owned in just 38 percent of Yahoo leagues.